Expensive assets justify their place on the Balance sheet by earning returns.

 On the other hand, competitive intangibles are intangibles that enable the company to compete effectively.
 These may range from such things as human capital—the skill and experience of the company's employees—to company reputation or brand recognition.
 Competitive intangibles may also include collaborative activities and business partnership agreements.
 Such competitive intangibles are generally not legally defensible in court.

 A company's brand recognition (a competitive intangible) is usually , also, an indefinite life intangible.
 This is because it will probably remain with the company indefinitely.
-By contrast, where there is a purchased right to use a patent or brand name for a specified period of time, the intangible (right to use the patent) is a limited life intangible.
+By contrast, when a company purchases a right to use a patent or brand name for a specific period of time, the intangible (right to use the patent) is a limited life intangible.

 Balance sheets generally do not list individual asset items.
-This would occur only if a single asset item had an asset account of its own in the accounting system, and then only if that represents more than a few percent of the total asset base.
-As a result, asset names on the Balance sheet usually do not identify individual asset items, but rather, they represent the following:
+They would do this only if a single asset item had an asset account of its own in the accounting system, and then only if that represents more than a few percent of the total asset base.
+As a result, asset names on the Balance Sheet usually do not identify individual asset items, but rather, they represent the following:

 Balance sheet asset listings, in other words, must represent the firm's own Chart of Accounts.
 And, because there is no single standard Chart of Accounts, it follows that there is no single standard list of asset categories.

-Nevertheless, this section presents some of the more frequently used asset categories.
-A later section presents an example Balance Sheet with a very large set of asset accounts and account categories (see the Balance Sheet Example, below).
+Nevertheless, this section presents some of the more familiar asset categories.
+Exhibit 5 below is an example balance sheet with a very large set of asset accounts and account categories (see the Balance Sheet Example, below).

-Major asset categories (major asset account categories) for Balance sheet reporting appear below.
-Most companies begin asset classification with two high level categories;
+Major asset account categories for balance sheet reporting appear below.
+Most companies begin asset classification with two high-level categories;

-- Current assets (or Short Term assets): Assets with an expected life of one year or less.
+• Current assets (or short-term assets): Assets with a life expectance less than one year,

-- Long term assets: Assets with an indefinite expected life, or an expected life of at least exceed one year.
+• Long-term assets: Assets with an indefinite life expectancy, or a life expectancy of at least one year or more.

-Generally accepted accounting principles in most places require that long and short term assets list separately.
-That is, not Long and Short Term assets do not combine in a single Balance sheet item.
-Beyond this, however, there is some room for flexibility and individuality in the application of asset class names.
+Generally Accepted Accounting Principles (GAAP) in most places require that long and short-term assets list separately.
+That is, Long and short-term assets do not combine in a single Balance Sheet item.
+Beyond this, however, there is room for flexibility and individuality in the application of asset class names.

 Current Assets